jruickoldt/CryoCrane/README.md

 ```

 ## Data organization

-The provided path should contain the Atlas_1.mrc and the directories containing the summed images (not the movies!) outputted by EPU.
-GOLM searches the provided path for an "Atlas_1.mrc" file and for directories named "Data".
-The first found Atlas_1.mrc file will be used to show the atlas.
+The provided path should contain the Atlas file and the directories containing the summed images (not the movies!) outputted by EPU.
+CryoCrane searches the provided path for the provided Atlas filename and for directories named "Data".
+The first found Atlas file will be used to show the atlas.
 All micrographs and their .xml meta data files in any "Data" directory will be displayed as well.

 ## Usage

-The rotation angle, extent of the atlas image and x and y shifts have to be determined empirically and are different for every microscope.
+After loading your dataset you should align the atlas and stage coordinates.
+The default files were determined for a Talos F200C microscope and might be different for your set up.
+It is convenient to first determine the rotation angle, then the extent of the atlas (correlate the hole spacings) and to finally set the x and y offsets.
 If you have found a set of parameters that suit your needs, you can set them as defaults by modifying the values after   "#Default values"-line.
 These will then be shown after starting the GUI.

 ## Citation